asdfjkl/pgn2anki/README.md

 - Download the binary package from the [release page](https://github.com/asdfjkl/pgn2anki/releases/)
 - unzip into a directory
 - open a DOS-Shell (cmd.exe) and change to the directory
-- run `pgn2anki.exe -pgn FILENAME.pgn -depth 5 -player White`.
+- run `pgn2anki.exe --pgn FILENAME.pgn --depth 5 --player White`.
 This will take the first 5 moves from root of FILENAME.pgn and extract positions whenever White is to move.
 You can omit the depth parameter if you want, then the whole PGN is used.
 - a file `import_anki.csv` is created.